lvgl/lvgl/docs/details/base-widget/coord.rst

 LVGL follows CSS's `border-box <https://developer.mozilla.org/en-US/docs/Web/CSS/box-sizing>`__ model.
 A Widget's "box" is built from the following parts:

-- bounding box: the width/height of the elements.
+:bounding box:  the width/height of the elements.
-- border width: the width of the border.
+:border width:  the width of the border.
-- padding: space between the sides of the Widget and its children.
+:padding:       space between the sides of the Widget and its children.
-- margin: space outside of the Widget (considered only by some layouts)
+:margin:        space outside of the Widget (considered only by some layouts)
-- content: the content area which is the size of the bounding box reduced by the border width and padding.
+:content:       the content area which is the size of the bounding box reduced by the border width and padding.

 .. image:: /misc/boxmodel.png
     :alt: The box models of LVGL: The content area is smaller than the bounding box with the padding and border width